gitorko/gitorko.github.io/source/_posts/Java-Development-In-VSCode.md

 {% asset_img vscode.PNG %}

-### Feature 1: Use Git Clone & Spring Init in command Pallette
+### Feature 1: Use Git Clone & Spring Init command

 You can use the command palette (Ctrl+Shift+P) to clone repositories, or create new projects using start.spring.io integration.